43615/adc-lang/MANUAL.md

 - Syntax error: `!
 Invalid command: 💀 (U+1F480)`
 - Value error: `? /: Can't divide by zero`

+Numbers contained in errors are printed with the default [parameters](#parameters).
+Errors that occur in [child threads](#multithreading) have the thread name added after the `!`/`?`.

 Error display modes/levels can be switched dynamically:
 - `_quiet`: Errors are not displayed at all, error stream is effectively disabled.
 - `_error`: Normal error display.
-- `_debug`: Displays one-line reports of every executed command.
+- `_debug`: Displays one-line reports of every executed command, prefixed with `DEBUG: `.
 - These options persist for one interpreter instance. **CLI:** Set to `_error` by default unless a `-d` or `-q` flag is set.

 If an error occurs, no action is performed.
 For value errors, this means that the faulty values are returned to the stack.

-To enable dynamic error handling, there is an "error pointer" mechanism:
+To enable dynamic error handling and reformatting, there is an "error latch" mechanism:
-- When an error occurs, the offending command is saved and a counter is set to 1.
+- When an error occurs, the offending command is saved and a counter is set to 0.
 Every command parsed after that will increment the counter, until the error is cleared or overwritten by a new one.
 This functionality does not depend on the error display mode.
-- `E -> (NPx SCy Sz)` reads and clears the error. *x* indicates how many commands ago the (most recent) error happened, *y* is the offending command, and *z* is the error message.
+- `_err -> (NPx SCy Sz)` reads and clears the error. *x* indicates how many commands ago the (most recent) error happened, *y* is the offending command (NUL for unparseable macros), and *z* is the error message (without the `!`/`?` prefix or thread name).
 - This also persists for one interpreter instance.